cslarsen/mickey-scheme/README.md

 Compiling
 ---------

-To install Mickey Scheme, you need a C++ compiler, dlopen et al. and readline.
-If you don't have readline, remove `-DUSE_READLINE` from `src/Makefile`.

-As the project is in its early stages, I haven't used any of the GNU autotools for building the project (should you feel inclined to create the configure scripts needed, patches are warmly welcomed!).
+If you're building from the github sources, you need GNU autotools.

+    $ ./autogen.sh
+    $ mkdir inst; $ ./configure --prefix=`pwd`/inst

+You can use another prefix if you like, of course.

+    $ make -j install

+You should now be able to run mickey from `inst/bin/mickey`.

 The code has been developed on OS X and Linux, so if you have the packages mentioned above, compilation should go smoothly.

-To compile and run, just type

-    $ make -j run

-to fire up a REPL.
-On Linux, you have to set `LD_LIBRARY_PATH` to be able to locate dynamic shared objects in your current directory:

-    $ CXX=c++ make -ej
-    ...
-    $ LD_LIBRARY_PATH=".:" ./mickey

-or, alternatively just export it into your environment:

-    $ export LD_LIBRARY_PATH=".:"
-    $ ./mickey

-The equivalent on Mac OS X is `DYLD_LIBRARY_PATH`.

-To run some test code, just type

-    $ make check

-or

-    $ make check-all

-That's all there is to it!

 Feature flags
 -------------

-  * `-DUSE_READLINE` and `-lreadline` for readline support (including TAB completion)
+See `./configure --help`.

 License
 -------

 Mickey R7RS Scheme
-Copyright (C) 2011-2013 Christian Stigen Larsen
+Copyright (C) 2011-2015 Christian Stigen Larsen

 Distributed under version 2.1 of the Lesser GNU Public License (LGPL) while also allowing anyone to change the license on a particular copy of the code